Open-Source Skull Reconstruction with MONAI: Experiments and Results

-For facial reconstruction, we trained the autoencoder on the SkullFix dataset, which contains mostly artifacts-free skulls, and is more suitable for the task than MUG500+.
-The last column in Figure \ref{monai_results} shows examples of the facial defects.
-We can see that part or the entire facial bones are missing, and the network is trained to \textit{hallucinate} the missing facial areas.
-The first to third column in Figure \ref{monai_results} show the facial reconstruction results obtained using the pre-trained network.
-Note that the initial reconstruction and the input are misaligned (first column, Figure \ref{monai_results}), and therefore the missing facial bones cannot be obtained via a subtraction procedure.
-We address this by registering the reconstructed completed skull with the input defective skull using a similarity transformation \footnote{note that the registration is unsuccessful for some cases}, and the second column in Figure \ref{monai_results} shows the alignment results.
-The third column in Figure \ref{monai_results} shows the facial reconstruction in 3D.
-We can see that, compared with the results on MUG500+, the network can learn more effectively to restore most of the missing facial structures on the clean SkullFix dataset.
+On the contrary, the SkullFix dataset contains mostly artifacts-free skulls, and is more suitable for the facial reconstruction task than MUG500+.
+The last column in Figure \ref{monai_results_new} shows skulls with facial defects.
+We can see that part or the entire facial structures are missing.
+The first to third column in Figure \ref{monai_results_new} show the facial reconstruction results obtained using the trained network.
+Note that the initial reconstruction and the input are misaligned (first column, Figure \ref{monai_results_new}), and therefore the missing facial bones cannot be obtained via a subtraction procedure.
+We address this by registering the reconstructed completed skull with the input defective skull using a similarity transformation.
+The second column in Figure \ref{monai_results_new} shows the geometry alignment results.
+Note that the registration is unsuccessful for some cases.
+The third column in Figure \ref{monai_results_new} shows the facial reconstruction in 3D.
+We can see that, compared with the results on MUG500+, the network can learn to restore most of the missing facial structures on the artifacts-free dataset more effectively.
+Note that the registration step could be avoided by properly aligning the geometry information in the NIfTI output from the model with that of the original NRRD test samples.A 3D viewer for interactive inspection of the skull models can be accessed at \url{https://proj-page.github.io/softwarex_monai.html}.